Links on Android Authority may earn us a commission. Learn more.

 Overall, not a bad heart rate sensor — especially for a wrist-based sensor on a $150 product.
 Chest straps will always be more accurate, but the good news here is that the Fitbit can give you a generally accurate overview.
 And no, the Charge 4 can’t connect to an external heart rate sensor.

-Fitbit is also pushing a new metric called Active Zone Minutes.
-This is debuting on the Fitbit Charge 4 and will roll out to other Fitbits in the coming months.
-Active Zone Minutes are similar to Google Fit’s Move Minutes and Heart Points.
+Fitbit is also pushing a metric called Active Zone Minutes.
+It’s similar to Google Fit’s Move Minutes and Heart Points.
 Based on activity recommendations from the American Heart Association (AHA) and World Health Organization (WHO), everyone should be getting 150 minutes of moderate to vigorous activity per week.
 Fitbit wants to get you to achieve that goal by awarding you Active Zone Minutes.
 You get one point per minute of moderate exercise and two points for every minute of vigorous exercise.

 To me, it makes much more sense to target your Active Zone Minutes goal than it does to focus on a daily or weekly step goal.
-Active Zone Minutes takes into account the intensity of your exercises, not just the duration, which means it can be a much more effective metric for people who are attempting to stay fit.
-Active Zone Minutes will certainly be a mainstay in the Fitbit ecosystem going forward, and I wouldn’t be surprised if it caught on with other fitness companies in the future.
+Active Zone Minutes considers the intensity of your exercises, not just the duration, which means it can be a much more effective metric for people who are attempting to stay fit.
+Active Zone Minutes will certainly be a mainstay in the Fitbit ecosystem from now on, and I wouldn’t be surprised if it caught on with other fitness companies in the future.

 Fitbit Premium users can benefit from personalized insights on how to improve their sleep quality, as well as a restlessness chart showing how much they tossed and turned overnight.
 These may be helpful to some, but I find that Fitbit provides plenty of graphs and details to non-Premium users.